Snoozeds/dankrpg-web/docs/Commands/Misc/settings.md

 # /settings interactions
 Options: true, false
 Will enable/disable interactions from other users.
-This only disables the "marry" command being used on you for now.
+This includes:
+- Marrying
+- Dueling